cmadamsgit/nagios-plugins-cmadams/README.md

 	cert expires.
 It can be set to check an RSA or ECDSA cert, and can check some types of connections using STARTTLS.

+* check_chrony:
+	This plugin checks the selected chrony NTP server

 ## License

 This project is licensed under the GNU General Public License (v3.0 only).